AetherialMist/JavaLearning/chapter-001/lesson-000/README.md

 ### First Class File

 Now you are going to create your first Java Class file!
-You can 'right-click' on your new fancy package from above, and navigate to `New -> Java Class` and click on "Java Class".
+You can `right-click` on your new fancy package from above, and navigate to `New -> Java Class` and click on `Java Class`.
 Again, a little text box pop-up will appear in the center of Intellij.
-Type in "HelloWorld", and click on "Class".
+Type in "HelloWorld", and click on `Class`.

 ![CreateClass](images/CreateClass.png)